 When a borrower gets money from a lender to buy a home, that original lender sometimes keeps the loan.
 Often though, the original lender won’t hold on to the loan.
 Rather, the lender will sell the loan to a new owner—called an investor—like Fannie Mae or Freddie Mac.
 Fannie Mae or Freddie Mac then either keeps the mortgage in their portfolio or packages the loan with other loans into mortgage-backed securities, which are then sold to private investors.

 If you have a Fannie Mae loan and you meet certain criteria, you’re entitled to a foreclosure moratorium and possibly a foreclosure avoidance option, like a forbearance or loan modification, after a natural disaster.

 Forbearance.
-Borrowers affected by a natural disaster—like Hurricane Harvey, Irma, or Maria—may get a forbearance (reduced or suspended payments) for a period of up to twelve months.
+Borrowers affected by a natural disaster—like Hurricane Florence or Maria—may get a forbearance (reduced or suspended payments) for a period of up to 12 months.